 Saws

-These tools are specially designed to cut easily and smoothly through live branches.
+These tools are specifically designed to cut through live branches easily and smoothly.

 There are large and small saws—some with straight blades and others with curved blades.
-However, the pruning of large, mature trees may need the help of professional tree surgeons.
+However, pruning large, mature trees may require the help of professional arborists or tree surgeons.

 Pruning vs. Trimming